Morse code: Amateur radio

 International Morse code today is most popular among amateur radio operators, in the mode commonly referred to as "continuous wave" or "CW".

-(This name was chosen to distinguish it from the damped wave emissions from spark transmitters, not because the transmission is continuous.)
-Other keying methods are available in radio telegraphy, such as frequency-shift keying.
+Other, faster keying methods are available in radio telegraphy, such as frequency-shift keying (FSK).

 The original amateur radio operators used Morse code exclusively since voice-capable radio transmitters did not become commonly available until around 1920.
 Until 2003, the International Telecommunication Union mandated Morse code proficiency as part of the amateur radio licensing procedure worldwide.
 However, the World Radiocommunication Conference of 2003 made the Morse code requirement for amateur radio licensing optional.
-Many countries subsequently removed the Morse requirement from their licence requirements.
+Many countries subsequently removed the Morse requirement from their license requirements.

 Until 1991, a demonstration of the ability to send and receive Morse code at a minimum of five words per minute (wpm) was required to receive an amateur radio license for use in the United States from the Federal Communications Commission.
-Demonstration of this ability was still required for the privilege to use the HF bands.
-Until 2000, proficiency at the 20 wpm level was required to receive the highest level of amateur license (Amateur Extra Class); effective April 15, 2000, the FCC reduced the Extra Class requirement to 5 wpm.
+Demonstration of this ability was still required for the privilege to use the shortwave bands.
+Until 2000, proficiency at the 20 wpm level was required to receive the highest level of amateur license (Amateur Extra Class); effective April 15, 2000, in the FCC reduced the Extra Class requirement to 5 wpm.
 Finally, effective on February 23, 2007, the FCC eliminated the Morse code proficiency requirements from all amateur radio licenses.

-While voice and data transmissions are limited to specific amateur radio bands under U.S. rules, Morse code is permitted on all amateur bands — LF, MF, HF, VHF, and UHF.
+While voice and data transmissions are limited to specific amateur radio bands under U.S. rules, Morse code is permitted on all amateur bands: LF, MF low, MF high, HF, VHF, and UHF.
 In some countries, certain portions of the amateur radio bands are reserved for transmission of Morse code signals only.

-Because Morse code transmissions employ an on-off keyed radio signal, it requires less complex transmission equipment than other forms of radio communication.
-Morse code also requires less signal bandwidth than voice communication, typically 100–150 Hz, compared to the roughly 2,400 Hz used by single-sideband voice, although at a slower data rate.
+Because Morse code transmissions employ an on-off keyed radio signal, it requires less complex equipment than other radio transmission modes.
+Morse code also uses less bandwidth (typically only 100–150 Hz wide, although only for a slow data rate) than voice communication (roughly 2,400~2,800 Hz used by SSB voice).

 Morse code is usually received as a high-pitched audio tone, so transmissions are easier to copy than voice through the noise on congested frequencies, and it can be used in very high noise / low signal environments.
 The fact that the transmitted power is concentrated into a very limited bandwidth makes it possible to use narrow receiver filters, which suppress or eliminate interference on nearby frequencies.
 The narrow signal bandwidth also takes advantage of the natural aural selectivity of the human brain, further enhancing weak signal readability.
-This efficiency makes CW extremely useful for DX (distance) transmissions, as well as for low-power transmissions (commonly called "QRP operation", from the Q-code for "reduce power").
+This efficiency makes CW extremely useful for DX (long distance) transmissions, as well as for low-power transmissions (commonly called "QRP operation", from the Q-code for "reduce power").
 There are several amateur clubs that require solid high speed copy, the highest of these has a standard of 60 WPM.
 The American Radio Relay League offers a code proficiency certification program that starts at 10 wpm.